jonpape/station_ratings/README.md

 If the station is found, the rating for the station is downloaded and stored in a csv.

 Project was developed for CIS 5450 final project.

+Sidenote: the AP calls cst nearly $650 fo ,400+ calls.
+Use at yoron risk.